 How much furniture do you own?

-When you start trying to figure out how much you’re spending on your furniture moving, you will notice that there are a lot of questions regarding how much stuff that you’re going to be taking with you.
-In many cases, you will need to know exactly how much furniture that you have and what pieces are going to need to be moved by the company.
+When you start trying to figure out how much you’re spending on your furniture moving, you will notice that there are a lot of questions regarding how much stuff that you’re going to be talking with you.
+In many cases, you will need to know exactly how much furniture you have and what pieces are going to need to be moved by the company.

 Taking an inventory of your furniture before you do anything else is going to give you a variety of benefits.
 For example, it is going to help you to see what in your home is being utilized and what may be able to be donated or sold before you move.
-On top of that, it also allows you to have a better idea as to how much space that you’re going to need in your new home when you get to that point.
+On top of that, it also allows you to have a better idea as to how much space you’re going to need in your new home when you get to that point.

 You can also utilize that list as a starting point when it comes to putting together your list for moving insurance purposes.
 It means that you’ll have a better idea of what it is that you own and your insurance company will be able to have an easier time sorting out just how much coverage that you’re going to need in order to cover everything in case of an accident or other issue.

 Does any furniture need to be disassembled and reassembled?

 If you have larger furniture, or you’re looking at something like a bed frame, you are likely going to need a little bit of help in order to get it loaded up and taken care of.
 You could disassemble it yourself and ensure that the pieces are together and ready to go for your movers, but that takes time and you may not have the right tools for the job.

 Assembly and disassembly of furniture are sometimes included as part of the cost of your move, so it can end up being more cost-effective to go ahead and just let your movers deal with it.
 In other cases, they may charge a nominal fee in order to deal with issues of assembly around your furniture.

 If there’s an especially large piece of furniture that has a lot of pieces to deal with, you may also have to pay a little bit of a fee – it deals with complexity in the long run.